landskape-ai/model-transferability/README.md

 ```

-**Note:** The ImageNet-1k lottery ticket checkpoints used in this study may be made available upon reasonable request from the authors.
+**Note:** The ResNet-50 lottery ticket checkpoints pretrained on ImageNet-1k used in this study may be made available upon reasonable request from the authors.